djmarland/djmarland.github.io/_drafts/frameworks.md

 bundles could put my business logic into Appbundle and my database querying into DatabaseBundle.
 In reality that's not really how bundles should work.
 The Symfony dependency injection construct is handy as you can handle chains of dependencies via Yaml configuration.
-Although Yaml is ick.
+Although personally I find Yaml rather ick.
 Outside of the view layer I am not a fan of executable code that isn't in PHP.
 It makes it difficult to follow the trail of execution and is a little too much magic.
 The dependency injection also involves a lot of classes that are just copy pasted with having any idea what they do, which then just happen to hey executed somehow.
-Symfony can handle sessions by default but the user management is tough to get working if you've separated domain models from data retrival.
+Symfony can handle sessions by default but the user management is tough to get working if you've separated domain models from data retrieval.
 I think the answer may be a Visitor provider that can hold a User object but not merge with it.
 It is definitely possible to over-yaml with Symfony and have no hope of anyone following your code ever again.